-The certifications shall include the form of the public question to be placed on the ballot, the date on which the public question was initiated by either the filing of a petition or the adoption of a resolution or ordinance by a governing body, as the case may be, and a certified copy of any court order or political subdivision resolution or ordinance requiring the submission of the public Certifications of propositions for annexation to,

-1 disconnection from, or formation of political subdivisions or for other purposes shall include a description of the territory 2 3 in which the proposition is required to be submitted, whenever 4 such territory is not coterminous with an existing political 5 subdivision.
+The certifications shall include the form of the public question to be placed on the ballot, the date on which the public question was initiated by either the filing of a petition or the adoption of a resolution or ordinance by a governing body, as the case may be, and a certified copy of any court order or political subdivision resolution or ordinance submission of requiring the the public question.
+Certifications of propositions for annexation disconnection from, or formation of political subdivisions or for other purposes shall include a description of the territory in which the proposition is required to be submitted, whenever such territory is not coterminous with an existing political subdivision.